The Politically Incorrect CEO WSJ.COM

 Mr. McClendon promotes natural gas as a carbon-light fuel, but that doesn't mean he's convinced that man is really changing the climate.
 "There have been times in the past on this planet where it's been hotter but CO2 levels have been lower.
 And there have been times when CO2 levels have been higher and the climate's been cooler. . . .
 Would people cheat on climate science?
 Sure.
 Because all it is is a model into which there are 2,000 variables and if I want this outcome I nudge that one up a little and down a little bit and there you go."

 These days the CEO saves his particular scorn for the occupant at 1600 Pennsylvania Avenue.
 Asked about President Obama's decision to reject the Keystone XL pipeline that would carry crude oil from Canada and the Western U.S. to the Gulf Coast, he says: "I'm not surprised that this president made that decision.
-I'm surprised that president made that decision.
+I'm surprised that a president made that decision.
 But knowing what I know about the sway that environmentalists have . . ."

 He doesn't complete the sentence.
 But he's not done talking about the president and "the environmentalist groups that he hangs out with."